 Penang in Malaysia is an island with many good things.
-First and foremost, it is known for its excellent selection of food courts, restaurants and street side stalls.
+First and foremost, it is known for its excellent selection of food courts, restaurants and street-side stalls.
 Second, it is known for its art scene.
 Most of the action when you are visiting the town will be found in Georgetown.
 This is the part of Penang which is a UNESCO heritage zone and where you will find almost all of the hostels and restaurants discussed in this post.
 Penang, however, is bigger than only Georgetown, there are beaches, hills, markets all around the island and even one of the biggest (literally) and most impressive Buddhist temples of South East Asia, the Kek Lok Si Temple.
+If you have two days in Penang, it is worth exploring beyond Georgetown.

 But for the purpose of this article, I’ll be zooming in on Georgetown.
 One of the first things that pop up when you google either Penang or Georgetown are images of the beautiful street art all around town.
 Most of the well-known murals were commissioned by the Penang Municipal Council back in 2012 and were created by a Lithuanian artist called Ernest Zacharevic, which has now turned into a bit of a celebrity artist on the island.
 His street art project carries the name ‘Mirrors George Town’ and reflects the colorfulness, playfulness, and energy of the town beautifully.